 Class teachers and the SENDCo are happy to meet with parents whenever possible to discuss pupils’ progress or any concerns, we believe that this is fundamental to the success of our pupils and benefits all involved greatly.

-When the Children and Families Bill becomes enacted in 2014 local authorities and schools will be required to publish and keep under review information about services they expect to be available for children and young people with special educational needs aged 0-25.
+From the Children and Families Bill in 2014 local authorities and schools are required to publish and keep under review information about services that are available for children and young people with special educational needs aged 0-25.

-The intention of the local offer is to improve choice and transparency for families.
-It will also be an important resource for professionals in understanding the range of services and provision in the local area.
+The Local Authorities Local Offer is to improve choice and transparency for families.
+It is also an important resource for professionals in understanding the range of services and provision in the local area.

-A further key role for the local offer will be to inform the joint commissioning for children and young people with special educational needs and disabilities by setting out in a single place what is available locally.
+A further key role for the Local Offer is to inform the joint commissioning for children and young people with special educational needs and disabilities by setting out in a single place what is available locally.
 (This means parents, school, and any other services involved, agreeing to the planned support used to help the young person in a meeting.)